AI Skill is only available for Cloud customers at this time. Self-managed and Appian GovCloud customers don't have access to this feature.

-Some of these metrics might be more or less relevant based on your use case and the type of documents you expect to classify.
+Some of these metrics might be more or less relevant based on your use case and the fields you expect to extract.

 Learn more about evaluating model performance.

-To continue training by creating a new model:
+To continue training by creating a new model click CREATE MODEL.

 As you expand how you use machine learning models throughout your applications, you might wonder: when should I train a new model vs. creating an entirely new skill?